anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.md

 The Reference Model (RM) defines the NFVI to consist of the physical resources, virtualised resources and a software managment system.
 In the virtualised world, the NFVI Software Management System (Virtualised Infrastructure Manager -- VIM) consists of the Guest Operating System, Hypervisor and, if needed, other software such as libvirt.
 And the VIM is responsible for, among others, tenant management, resources management, inventory, scheduling, and access management.
 Now consider, the containerisation equivalent.

-Architecture" in this chapter refers to NFVI + VIM (as specified in Reference Model Chapter 3) and consists of the NFVI Hardware (e.g. physical resources) and NFVI Software (e.g. Hypervisor, Container Runtime, virtual or container Orchestrator(s), Operating System, infrastructure resources consumed by virtual machines or containers).
+Reference to "Architecture" in this chapter refers to the NFVI Hardware (e.g. physical resources), NFVI Software (e.g. Hypervisor, Container Runtime, virtual or container Orchestrator(s), Operating System), and infrastructure resources consumed by virtual machines or containers.

 <a name="2.3.1"></a>
 ### 2.3.1 General